leangjia/blender_docs/manual/render/eevee/render_settings/indirect_lighting.rst

    Clamp pixel intensity to reduce noise inside glossy reflections from reflection cubemaps (0 is disabled).

 Filter Quality
    Takes more samples during cubemap filtering to remove artifacts.
-For now, only has an effect on cubemaps.
+For now, this only has an effect on cubemaps.

 Display